 Idaho State University is Idaho’s health care university, as designated by the Idaho State Board of Education, and offers 75 percent of the state’s health profession degree programs.
-One third of Idaho State University’s graduates receive degrees in the health professions.
+Approximately one-third of Idaho State University’s graduates receive degrees in the health sciences.

-The majority of the University’s health profession programs are housed in the Kasiska Division of Health Sciences.
-Nineteen health professional programs, including 35 degrees/options, make up the Division.
+The majority of the University’s health professions' programs are housed in the Kasiska Division of Health Sciences.
+Twenty-four professional programs, including 55 degrees/options, make up the Division.
 Several of the Division’s programs are offered on both the Pocatello and Meridian campuses, and a number of degrees are offered in an online format.
-Programs partner with hospitals, clinics, and specialized medical facilities throughout the state and nation to provide state-of-the-art training opportunities and clinical rotations for our students.
+Programs partner with hospitals, clinics, and specialized medical facilities throughout the state and nation to provide state-of-the-art training opportunities and clinical rotations for our students, including 18 clinics operated by Idaho State University.

 A mix of classroom and clinical experiences ensures that graduates are prepared for licensing exams and positions in a wide range of health care fields.
 On-campus and statewide clinics provide students with hands-on training.
 Fourteen in-house clinics include medicine, dentistry, dental hygiene, audiology, speech pathology, counseling, occupational therapy, physical therapy, vestibular (balance), and wellness.
 Beyond the basic skill sets associated with clinical practice, we train our students to become leaders in their professions and communities.
 Doing this requires hiring and retaining nationally recognized faculty, using the most current teaching technologies, and giving students access to the hands-on learning opportunities they need for success.